bang-olufsen/yahdlc/README.md

 https://en.wikipedia.org/wiki/High-Level_Data_Link_Control

-The supported frames are limited to DATA (I-frame with Poll bit), ACK (S-frame Receive Ready with Final bit) and NACK (S-frame Reject with Final bit).
-All DATA frames must be acknowledged or negative acknowledged using the defined ACK and NACK frames.
+The supported frames are limited to DATA (I-frame with Poll/Final bit depending on valid receive sequence number), ACK (S-frame Receive Ready with Final bit) and NACK (S-frame Reject with Final bit).
 The Address and Control fields uses the 8-bit format which means that the highest sequence number is 7.
 The FCS field is 16-bit in size.

 Below are some examples on the usage:

 ```
-Acknowledged frame:
+Acknowledge using ACK frame:
-A ----> B   DATA [Send sequence number]
+A ----> B   DATA [Poll, Send Seq No]
-A <---- B    ACK [Receive sequence number]
+A <---- B    ACK [Final, Recv Seq No]

+Acknowledge using DATA frame:
+A ----> B   DATA [Poll, Send Seq No]
+A <---- B   DATA [Final, Send Seq No, Recv Seq No]

-Negative acknowledged frame:
+Negative acknowledge using NACK frame:
-A ----> B   DATA [Send sequence number]
+A ----> B   DATA [Poll, Send Seq No]
-A <---- B   NACK [Receive sequence number]
+A <---- B   NACK [Final, Recv Seq No]
-A ----> B   DATA [Send sequence number]
+A ----> B   DATA [Poll, Send Seq No]

 Acknowledge frame lost:
-A ----> B   DATA [Send sequence number]
+A ----> B   DATA [Poll, Send Seq No]
-A  X<-- B    ACK [Receive sequence number]
+A  X<-- B    ACK [Final, Recv Seq No]
 *Timeout*
-A ----> B   DATA [Send sequence number]
+A ----> B   DATA [Poll, Send Seq No]
 ```